-The consolidated financial statements of Range Resources Corporation appearing in Range Resources Corporation's Annual Report (Form 10-K/ A) as of December 31, 2003 and for the year then ended, have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their report thereon included therein and incorporated herein by reference.
-Such consolidated financial statements are incorporated herein by reference in reliance upon such report of given on the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of Range Resources Corporation appearing in Range Resources Corporation's Annual Report (Form 10-K) as of December 31, 2004, and 2003, and for each of the years in the two year period ended December 31, 2004, and Range Resources Corporation management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2004 included therein (which did not include an evaluation of the internal control over financial reporting of PMOG Holdings, Inc.), have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their reports thereon, which as to the report on internal control over financial reporting contains an explanatory paragraph describing the above referenced exclusion of PMOG Holdings, Inc. from the scope of management's assessment and such firm's audit of internal control over financial reporting, included therein, and incorporated herein by reference.
+Such consolidated financial statements and management's assessment have been incorporated herein by reference in reliance upon such reports given on the authority of such firm as experts in accounting and auditing.

-The consolidated financial statements of Great Lakes Energy Partners, L.L.C. as of December 31, 2003 and 2002, and for each of the years in the two year period ended December 31, 2003, appearing in Range Resources Corporation's current report on Form 8-K, filed on August 17, 2004, have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their report thereon included therein and incorporated herein by reference.
-Such consolidated financial statements are incorporated herein by reference in reliance upon such report given on the authority of such firm as experts in accounting and auditing.
-Further, the consolidated financial statements of Great Lakes Energy Partners, L.L.C. have been proportionally consolidated into the consolidated financial statements of Range Resources Corporation as of December 31, 2002 and for the year then ended in reliance upon the report of Ernst & Young LLP, appearing in the Range Resources Corporation Annual Report (Form 10-K/ A) as of December 31, 2003, given on the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of Great Lakes Energy Partners, L.L.C. as of December 31, 2002, and for the year then ended have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their report included in Range Resources Corporation's December 31, 2004 Annual Report (Form 10-K) and incorporated by reference herein.
+The consolidated financial statements of Great Lakes Energy Partners L.L.C. have been proportionally consolidated into the consolidated financial statements of Range Resources Corporation as of December 31, 2002 and for the year then ended, appearing in the Company's Annual Report on Form 10-K and incorporated herein by reference in reliance upon such report given on the authority of such firm as experts in accounting and auditing.